Frequently Asked Questions

 The women's and gender studies curriculum prepares students for a wide range of careers.
 Graduates of our program are applying their skills and knowledge to academic and professional pursuits in medicine, law, education, government, social service, public policy, religion, counseling, international relations, journalism, publishing, business, and the arts.
 Learn more about what some of our graduates are currently doing.

-The Women's and Gender Studies Program offers three graduate degree options: M.A. in women's and gender studies, terminal joint M.A. degree in women’s and gender studies and one of the following seven disciplines: anthropology, English, music, Near Eastern and Judaic Studies, public policy (Joint M.P.P. through Brandeis' Heller School for Social Policy Management), sociology, or sustainable international development (Heller), or Ph.D. students may complete the joint M.A. as they work towards a Ph.D. in one of the following fields: anthropology, English, history, music, Near Eastern and Judaic Studies, psychology, social policy (Heller), or sociology.
+The Women's and Gender Studies Program offers three graduate degree options: M.A. in women's and gender studies, terminal joint M.A. degree in women’s and gender studies and one of the following six disciplines: anthropology, English, Near Eastern and Judaic Studies, public policy (Joint M.P.P. through Brandeis' Heller School for Social Policy Management), sociology, or sustainable international development (Heller), or Ph.D. students may complete the joint M.A. as they work towards a Ph.D. in one of the following fields: anthropology, English, history, music, Near Eastern and Judaic Studies, psychology, social policy (Heller), or sociology.
 There is no Ph.D. offered solely in women’s and gender studies.
 All of the degrees we offer are on the M.A. level.

 Brandeis faculty and alumnae have been in the vanguard of feminist scholarship worldwide.
 Our M.A. provides a strong grounding in discipline specific studies along with interdisciplinary education in women’s and gender studies theories, knowledge, and methodologies.
 By introducing current research in a range of fields, women’s and gender studies creates cross disciplinary dialogue and prepares students for intellectual leadership in careers as diverse as public policy, education, social service, management, writing, counseling, and publishing.
 Ph.D. students will find the joint M.A. to be excellent preparation for research on women or gender and for teaching careers both in women’s and gender studies and in their chosen discipline.